Leo1947193/CreationWorkshop/README.md

   - You can plug in any OpenRouter model by changing `LLM_MODEL`.
   - Embedding model is fully configurable via `EMBEDDING_MODEL`.
   - CDA RATT prompts can be refined to steer what kinds of defects are surfaced (while avoiding hard‑coded patterns).
+  - Internal KB retrieval uses Chroma with cosine similarity (HNSW) and reranks via `BAAI/bge-reranker-v2.5-gemma2-lightweight` (top 20 -> top 15); models will download on first use.

 ---

 ## License

 This project is an experimental prototype.
 Add your preferred license here (e.g., MIT, Apache‑2.0) before publishing publicly.